assafchamoy/React-Native-Social-login-with-firebase/README.md

 * Download and install android studio on your local machine.

 **NOTE - This step could take some time depends on your machine and your internet connection.**
-* After the installation of android studio, install all of the packages mentioned on the [offical React Native website](https://facebook.github.io/react-native/docs/getting-started.html) - Hit building projects with react native , and make sure you cover the whole page.
+* After the installation of android studio, install all of the packages mentioned on the [offical React Native website](https://facebook.github.io/react-native/docs/getting-started.html) -
+ Hit *'building projects with react native'* tab , and make sure you cover the whole page.

 You should now have access to a fully functioning AVD on which we are going to run our application.